Right stuff right bin

 This will be monitored in the following ways:

-- The waste collection crews will also continue to check recycling bins and reject bins containing the wrong material.
+- The waste collection crews will check recycling bins and reject bins containing the wrong material.

 - The in-cab system and 360 degree cameras on the waste collection vehicles are additional tools we intend to use to check everyone is recycling everything they can.

 At the point of collection, the waste collection crews will be unaware of the circumstances as to why the bin contains the incorrect waste.
+For example, a member of the public misusing your bin.
 This means your bin could be rejected for containing the wrong items.
 Our in-cab system will capture the evidence to support the reasons why the bin was not collected.

 To help reduce the possibility of someone putting their waste in your bin, please present your bin at 6.30am on your scheduled bin collection day.